Flokey82/go_gens/README.md

 ## Simple State Machine
 This package provides a very basic/minimalistic state machine implemented in Go.
 It is neither efficient nor fast, but a start if you want to experiment with very, very, veeeery simple AI :) Feel free to fork and/or improve!

+## Simple GOAP-ish (?)
+Planner (WIP)
+This package provides maybe a GOAP implementation.
+It does stuff with actions and plans and whatnot.
+DO NOT USE YET!